thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 The value MUST be `tag:psacertified.org,2023:psa#tfm` for the profile defined in {{sec-tfm-profile}}.

-Future profiles derived from the baseline PSA profile SHALL mint their unique value as described in {{sec-profile-uri-structure}}.
+Future profiles derived from the baseline PSA profile SHALL create their unique value, as described in {{sec-profile-uri-structure}}.

 This claim MUST be present in a PSA attestation token.